harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-a-custom-remote-script-and-manifests.md

 In some cases, your manifests are in a packaged archive and you simply wish to extract and use them at runtime.
 In these cases, you can use a packaged archive with Custom Remote Manifests.

-You simply use Custom Remote Manifests to add a script that pulls the package and extracts its contents.
+You can simply use Custom Remote Manifests to add a script that pulls the package and extracts its contents.
 Next, you supply the path to the manifest or template for Harness to use.

 Custom Remote Manifests are supported for:

 * Kubernetes
-* Helm Chart
+* Helm chart
 * OpenShift

 Looking for other methods?
 See [Add Kubernetes Manifests](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/define-kubernetes-manifests).